MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Experimental Details

 We provide the hyperparameter settings used in our experiments for reproducibility.
 Unless otherwise specified, all experiments use GPT-4o-mini for both prompt generation and workflow execution.
 Table~\ref{tab:hyperparameters} summarizes the hyperparameters used in MASPOB.

 \paragraph{Prompt Domain Generation} For each agent, we construct a prompt domain $\mathcal{P}_i$ containing 20 prompt variants.
 The first prompt is the original template generated from AFlow, serving as the baseline.
 The remaining 19 variants are generated via LLM-based paraphrasing using GPT-4o-mini.
+Rather than treating prompt generation as unconstrained free-form rewriting, we construct role-aligned alternatives that preserve each agent's semantic intent, required input/output placeholders, and workflow-specific responsibilities.
+This design is important for MAS settings because agents typically have predefined roles such as planner, solver, verifier, programmer, or formatter; changing the role itself would confound prompt optimization with workflow redesign.

+To increase diversity within this role-preserving space, we use a style-controlled rewriting process.
+Specifically, we define multiple style dimensions, such as reasoning style, output format, verification strategy, error-handling behavior, instruction explicitness, and conciseness.
+We then sample style configurations and convert them into rewriting instructions for GPT-4o-mini, producing candidate prompts that vary along task-relevant directions while maintaining the original agent role and all required placeholders.
+This yields a diverse but well-scoped candidate set for each agent.
+The prompt-domain robustness experiment in Section~\ref{sec:experiment} further evaluates MASPOB under an alternative candidate set produced by MIPRO.

 \paragraph{Prompt Embeddings.} We use Qwen3-Embedding-8B to obtain 1024-dimensional embeddings for each prompt variant.
 These embeddings are used as the feature representation in the bandit model and as node features for the GNN surrogate.